matteoferla/DirEvo_tools/readme.md

 * make more elegant the determination of server or localhost.
 * code currently written until making a function in mutant_wrapper...
 * why is Y66 actually Y67?
 Does GFP not start from ATG??
+* IDT does not accept lowercase degenrte nts.

 ## Glue
 * Glue works.